Popular Homemade Easter Egg Recipes – Sweet & Savory

 East Indian Light Fruit Cake is a delicious treat for Christmas dessert or even as a regular tea-time snack.
 So yum and fruity, you won’t be able to stop at just one.

-Walnut fudge, also known as Milk and Cocoa fudge is a traditional East Indian sweet made for Christmas!
+Walnut fudge, also known as Milk and Cocoa fudge is a traditional East Indian dessert made for Christmas!
 This sweet is made in various shapes and sizes, chunks or molded.
 Try one and you can’t resist another!

 This traditional East Indian coconut cake is different from regular coconut cakes.
 It’s dense and moist, and a delight to eat.
 Traditionally made with fresh coconut, you can also use desiccated coconut.